 - Progression to our one-year MA TESOL for students who may wish to work internationally in English speaking schools, teaching pupils with English as a second language (also with a 20% tuition fee reduction).

-This degree will also prepare you to work in a wide range of educational settings, such as government departments, community and voluntary organisations.
+The course will also equip you to work in a wide range of educational settings, including government departments, community and voluntary organisations, social services, youth organisations, libraries and museums.

 The course content of BA Education Practice offers students a deep understanding of working life in schools, the education system and the issues faced by classroom practitioners.
 Placement periods are arranged for students to gain hands-on experience.
 All teaching and learning is informed by Roehampton's unrivalled 180 year heritage in teaching, and by the work of education philosopher Friedrich Froebel, whose followers established Froebel College in the 1920s.
 Students also benefit from Roehampton's vast network of partner schools across London and the south east, and from the world-class reputation for special educational needs (SEN) specialism that our School of Education enjoys.

-Timetabling has been designed with an unusual degree of flexibility, such that students working in schools attend university one day a week, with further online lectures and seminars on one evening from home.
-Students who are not working can opt for a more traditional timetable spread across the week.
+Timetabling has been designed with an unusual degree of flexibility, such that students who work or have other commitments can opt to attend university one day a week, with further online lectures and seminars on one evening from home.
+Students who are not working can opt for a more traditional university timetable spread across the week.

-Please note: Prospective students looking to qualify as a primary school teacher more quickly should apply to our BA Primary Education (QTS).
+Please note: Prospective students wishing to qualify as a primary school teacher should apply to our BA Primary Education (QTS).

-Year 1 is designed as an introduction to both academic study and the fundamentals of education, plus the professional ability to reflect on one's work in schools.
+Year 1 is designed as an introduction to the academic discipline of education, with topics such as child development and inclusivity.
+Students will also acquire the professional skill of reflecting on, and evaluating, their work in schools.
 Modules cover the fundamentals of how children learn, how teachers teach, and the importance of both education technology and SEN - both vital in the role of teaching assistants.

 Year 2 includes a formally assessed placement, plus further focus on the core of teaching and learning and the philosophy of Froebelian education.
 Optional modules are geared toward particular expertise in the primary curriculum.